Quantum Dissipation at Conical Intersections of Quasienergies: Introduction

-\sect{Introduction} Floquet engineering is the construction of effective Hamiltonians by acting with ac fields or periodic pulses upon a quantum system.
+Floquet engineering is the construction of effective Hamiltonians by acting with ac fields or periodic pulses upon a quantum system.
 The idea originates in the suppression of tunneling in bistable systems \cite{GrossmannPRL91} and tight-binding models \cite{HolthausPRL92}.
 It has been proposed also for many-particle states in double quantum dots \cite{CreffieldPRB02a}, cold atoms \cite{GongPRL09, EckardtRMP17}, and photonics \cite{LonghiPRA11}.
 Experimental realizations have been achieved with quantum dots \cite{StehlikPRB12, ForsterPRL14, ChenPRB21}, superconducting qubits \cite{SillanpaaPRL06, BernsNL08}, and optical lattices \cite{LignierPRL07}.
-These ideas have been extended to tuning topological properties \cite{GomezLeonPRL13, AtalaNP13} and artificial gauge fields \cite{EckardtRMP17, AidelsburgerCRP18}.
+These ideas have been extended to tuning topological properties \cite{GomezLeonPRL13, AtalaNP13} and to artificial gauge fields \cite{EckardtRMP17, AidelsburgerCRP18}.

-A theoretical tool for studying such systems is Floquet theory with its quasienergies \cite{ShirleyPR65, SambePRA73} which emerge in the formal expression for the propagator and, thus, provide much insight.
-For example, the suppression of tunneling can be attributed to exact quasienergy crossings \cite{GrossmannPRL91, HolthausPRL92}, which require a spatio-temporal symmetry known as generalized parity \cite{PeresPRL91, GrossmannEL92}.
+A theoretical tool for studying ac-driven systems is Floquet theory with its quasienergies \cite{ShirleyPR65, SambePRA73} which emerge in the formal expression for the propagator and, thus, provide much insight.
+For example, suppression of tunneling can be attributed to exact quasienergy crossings \cite{GrossmannPRL91, HolthausPRL92} which require a spatio-temporal symmetry known as generalized parity \cite{PeresPRL91, GrossmannEL92}.
 When a small perturbation such as a static detuning breaks this symmetry, the exact quasienergy crossings become avoided.
 Then, as will be shown, the quasienergy surfaces as a function of any original parameter and the detuning form a double cone with a degeneracy at the tip, a so-called conical or diabolical intersection.
-Conical intersections have been investigated mainly in the rather different context of breakdown of adiabaticity in Born-Oppenheimer theory \cite{YarkonyRMP96, Domcke2011, Larson2020, ChenFD16, DuanJPCL16}.
+Conical intersections have been investigated mainly in the rather different context of breakdown of adiabaticity in Born-Oppenheimer theory, where both coherent \cite{YarkonyRMP96, Domcke2011, Larson2020} and dissipative \cite{ChenFD16, DuanJPCL16} time-evolution have been considered.